 Apollo Commercial Real Estate Finance, Inc. Closes Two Financing Facilities

-/EIN News/ -- NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- Apollo Commercial Real Estate Finance, Inc. (the “Company” or “ARI”) (NYSE:ARI), today announced the Company closed two financing facilities, including one asset backed facility and one revolving credit facility.
+NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- Apollo Commercial Real Estate Finance, Inc. (the "Company" or "ARI") ARI, today announced the Company closed two financing facilities, including one asset backed facility and one revolving credit facility.

 The first facility is a master repurchase agreement with Banco Santander, S.A.
 New York Branch.
 The facility provides a maximum advance of $300.0 million for the financing of qualifying commercial mortgage loans and has an initial term of two years, with a one-year extension option.